 4. Just Start

 Perhaps I sound like a broken record at this point, but sometimes, we as artists need that necessary kick in the rump to get our sorry asses up and at ’em.
 The more you fret and worry about a problem, the bigger and more overwhelming it becomes.

 And as you might know, a body in motion will stay in motion.
 A body at rest stays at rest.

 meaning, if you don’t start, you won’t start improving.
 If you take the necessary steps to overcome your aversion to the messy side, you will be one step closer to achieving it.

 So do yourself a favor, just start and let the creative juices flow within you!

 The creative process can be messy, but learning to love that messy side as much as the tidy side is key.

 You know you have it in you.
 You weren’t born a tidy, clean person, ya know.
 You were once a toddler who loved to make messes and color on the walls.
 You have it in you, and you must allow the adult in you to let the little one come out to play again.
 You owe it to yourself.

 What did you think about my tips, Queen Bees?
 How do you access your messy, creative side?
-Comment below and let me know!
+Slap that comment button and let me know.